warkruid/one-click-hugo-cms/content/en/posts/OpenAI And Language Learning.md

 ## Conclusion

+I now use this script to generate daily pieces of text in italian an latin to read during my commute to and from work.

 This script ticks all the following boxes for me.
  * Interesting text to read?
-Check
+Check!
  * In a language I'm learning?
 Check
  * On a level I can manage?
-Check
+Check!
  * Usable on a phone?
-Check
+Check!
- * During an otherwise boring an nonproductive time?
-Check
+ * During otherwise boring an nonproductive times?
+Double Check!

-I now use this script to generate daily pieces of text in italian an latin to read during my commute to and from work.

 I run it under [termux](https://termux.dev/en/) on my Android telephone.